 To specify the email address that'll receive your Exchange journal messages, add an email on the subdomain to the Inbound email journal acceptance in Vault setting.
-Do not create the email address as a G Suite user.
+Do not create the email address as a Google Workspace user.

 To send messages outside your primary domain, create a new send connector in Microsoft Exchange that sends all messages for the subdomain to the MX records for Google.

-After configuring the acceptance of inbound email journal messages in Vault, configure your Exchange server to forward journal messages to Google Vault.
+After configuring the acceptance of inbound email journal messages in Vault, configure your Exchange server to forward journal messages to an email address covered by Vault.
 This is a 7-step process, described below.

 Note: If you previously set up Exchange journaling, you might've already completed at least some of these steps.
 However, we recommend that you follow each step in this process to ensure that Exchange journaling is configured properly, and to adjust your configuration where needed.